 The truth is none of those formulas make sense, and one of the biggest reasons why is they completely disregard a key factor—risk tolerance.

 Let me explain this to you with a real-life example.
 We had a client that was 55-years old with roughly $500,000 in investment accounts.
 They come in and tell us they want to retire at age 65.
 Now, that tells us we have 10 years in order to get them to retirement.
-They told us, "Justin, I want to retire by that time with $100,000 a year in income."
-So they laid out their goal, which is fantastic.
+They told us, "Justin, by that time I want to retire with $100,000 a year in income."
+So they have their goal, which is fantastic.
 We can now help them determine what they need to do to make that a reality.

 Realizing that we have roughly about 120 months in those 10 years, to get them to where they want to be we ran a few calculations.
 We knew they would receive roughly $25,000 a year in Social Security Benefits.
 That let us know that the number we're trying to pull from his retirement investment accounts was $75,000 a year.
 Add that amount with the $25,000 and he could reach his goal of $100,000 in yearly income.